sidfishus/TextParse/README.md

 I have created a live React web application that is hosted within Azure which demonstrates how the Text Parse library works: http://chrissiddall.azurewebsites.net/textparse.
 It can be used to create and execute a UCPA visually as opposed to through lines of code and may give a different perspective for a deeper understanding.

+The code for the entire application can be found at https://github.com/sidfishus/react-spa-demo.

 ## Useage ##

 For each step, a cross or tick is displayed against the relevant sections to denote whether all required information has been entered.